zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

 You'll build a simple inventory assessment agent for a cosmetics retailer.
 Using the MCP server, the agent will be able to retrieve information about the inventory and make restock or clearance suggestions.

+> **Tip**: The code used in this exercise is based on the for Azure AI Foundry and MCP SDKs for Python.
+You can develop similar solutions using the SDKs for Microsoft .NET.
+Refer to [Azure AI Foundry SDK client libraries](https://learn.microsoft.com/azure/ai-foundry/how-to/develop/sdk-overview) and [MCP C# SDK](https://modelcontextprotocol.github.io/csharp-sdk/api/ModelContextProtocol.html) for details.

 This exercise should take approximately **30** minutes to complete.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.